Prajakta456/Buffer-Project/README.md

 The code is has 6 classes:Main,Tourpackage,Customer,Admin,Registered Users,CustomerComparator.
 *********************************************************************************************************************************************************************************
 OBJECTIVE:
-A tourism based agency that gives customers dicounts on the basis of the number of members and their membership.
+A tourism based agency that gives customers discounts on the basis of the number of members and their membership.
 Priority Queue has been implemented for giving the Customers discounts.

 DATA STRUCTURES USED: